reactjs/react.dev/content/docs/context.md

 > Note
 >
 > Don't use context just to avoid passing props a few levels down.
-Stick to cases where the same data needs to accessed in many components at multiple levels.
+Stick to cases where the same data needs to be accessed in many components at multiple levels.

 ## API